sharu725/hagura/_posts/2018-02-24-list-of-all-countries.md

 > What do most websites need, no matter what tech stack they are built on?

-The mind flow was something like: login and registration form, ok, they have some fields, most of them empty...and one of them is the **select country field**.
+The mind flow was something like: login and registration form, ok, they have some fields, most of them empty...but one of them not - the **select country field**.
 You need to feed it with data, and where's the data coming from?

 ![Flags]({{site.baseurl}}/images/posts/2018-02-24-list-of-all-countries/flags.jpg)
 <!--more-->